yretenai/titania/README.md

 ```
 ### notice

-while the library is built on c2x, the `libresense.h` header is c17 (maybe c11) compatible.
+while the library is built on c2x, the `titania.h` header is c17 (maybe c11) compatible.

 ## usage

-TODO, see src/ctl/ for the source of `libresensectl`
+TODO, see src/ctl/ for the source of `titaniactl`

 ## acknowledgements